 Reinvest is a popular Estonian P2P lending platform that allows users to invest in rental properties as well as development projects and real estate backed loans.
-The combined rental yield, coupled with the capital growth from investments, results in the platform boasting an average of 14.6% per year.
+The combined rental yield, coupled with the capital growth from investments, results in the platform boasting an average of 14.91% per year.

 In this Reinvest24 review, you will find out how the platform works and whether you should consider adding it to your investment portfolio.